Back to the blog

 Testing the transformation of design tokens into Flutter code involved tools like Supernova.io, Tokens Studio, and Parabeac as well as many others.
 As design tokens are a rather new thing, many of the found design management tools didn’t support their usage, which resulted in only using Supernova and Tokens Studio in the final result.

 Testing consisted of trying simple actions like creating the tokens, applying themes, or transforming created tokens into Flutter code.
-If any of those steps failed to meet the requirements of creating easy collaboration with developers and designers, or needed too much manual work, the test ended in a failed attempt.
-All tests were analyzed and learned from, to gain knowledge of the tokenized design system’s usage.
+If any of those steps failed to meet the requirements of creating easy collaboration with developers and designers or needed too much manual work, the test ended in a failed attempt.
+All tests were analysed and learned from, to gain knowledge of the tokenized design system’s usage.

 Key findings